First Barons' War: Death of King John

-On 18 October 1216, John contracted dysentery, which would ultimately prove fatal.
-He died at Newark Castle, Nottinghamshire, and with him the main reason for the fighting.
-Louis now seemed much more of a threat to baronial interests than John's nine-year-old son, Prince Henry.

-John had killed Prince Arthur, son of his late elder brother, Geoffrey, during the struggles for the throne, with Princess Eleanor sister of Arthur imprisoned.
-In his will, John ordered Eleanor never be released; despite being an adult, she remained in prison with her claim ignored.

-Pierre des Roches, Bishop of Winchester, and a number of barons rushed to have the young Henry be crowned as King of England.
-London was held by Louis (it was his seat of government) and therefore could not be used for this coronation so, on 28 October 1216, they brought the boy from the castle at Devizes to Gloucester Abbey in front of a small attendance presided over by a Papal Legate, Guala Bicchieri (d.
-1227, Bishop of Vercelli, papal legate in England 1216–18).
+In October 1216 John contracted dysentery, and he died at Newark Castle, Nottinghamshire, and with him the main reason for the fighting.
+Louis now seemed much more of a threat to baronial interests than John's nine-year-old son, Henry.
+Pierre des Roches, Bishop of Winchester, and a number of barons rushed to have the young Henry crowned as King of England.
+London was held by Louis (it was his seat of government) and therefore could not be used for this coronation so, on 28 October they brought the boy from Devizes Castle to Gloucester Abbey in front of a small attendance presided over by Papal Legate Guala Bicchieri.
 They crowned Henry with a necklace of gold.

-On 12 November 1216, Magna Carta was reissued in Henry's name with some of the clauses omitted, including clause 61.
-The revised charter was sealed by the young king's regent William Marshal.
-A great deal of the country was loyal to Prince Louis, with the southwest of England and the Midlands favouring Henry.
-Marshal was highly respected and he asked the barons not to blame the child Henry for his father's sins.
+On 12 November Magna Carta was reissued in Henry's name with some of the clauses omitted, including clause 61.
+The revised charter was sealed by Henry's regent William Marshal.
+A great deal of the country was loyal to Louis, with the southwest of England and the Midlands favouring Henry.
+Marshal was highly respected, and he asked the barons not to blame Henry for his father's sins.
 The prevailing sentiment, helped by self-interest, disliked the idea of depriving a boy of his inheritance.
 Marshal also promised that he and the other regents would rule by Magna Carta.
-Furthermore, he managed to get support from the Pope, who had already excommunicated Louis.
+Furthermore, he managed to get support from the pope, who had already excommunicated Louis.